Yukawa-Lorentz Symmetry in Non-Hermitian Dirac Materials

-\emph{Quantum critical theory}.~The dynamics of the bosonic OP fluctuations in a GNY quantum critical theory, describing a strong-coupling instability of NH DSMs, is captured by the $\Phi^4$ theory, with the bosonic correlator given by $G_{\rm B}(i\omega,{\bf k})=[\omega^2+v_{_{\rm B}}^2 k^2]^{-1}$, where $v_{_{\rm B}}$ is the velocity of the OP fluctuations.
+The dynamics of the bosonic OP fluctuations in a GNY quantum critical theory, describing a strong-coupling instability of NH DSMs, is captured by the $\Phi^4$ theory, with the bosonic correlator given by $G_{\rm B}(i\omega,{\bf k})=[\omega^2+v_{_{\rm B}}^2 k^2]^{-1}$, where $v_{_{\rm B}}$ is the velocity of the OP fluctuations.
 The dynamics of fermions is governed by the NH Dirac operator in Eq.~\eqref{eq:DiracNH}.
 These two degrees of freedom are coupled through a Yukawa vertex, entering the imaginary time ($\tau$) action as

-At the upper critical three spatial dimensions, both Yukawa ($g$) and the $\Phi^4$ coupling ($\lambda$) are \emph{marginal}~\cite{ZinnJustin2002}.
+At the upper critical three spatial dimensions, both Yukawa ($g$) and the $\Phi^4$ coupling ($\lambda$) are marginal~\cite{ZinnJustin2002}.
 We, therefore, use the distance from the upper critical dimension $\varepsilon=3-d$ as the expansion parameter to capture the low-energy phenomena close to the GNY QCP.
+The ultraviolet divergences of the Feynman diagrams are captured using the dimensional regularization and the cut-off independent universal physical quantities, such as the RG flow equations and critical exponents, are computed using the method of minimal subtraction~\cite{Peskin2019, ZinnJustin2002}.
 In particular, we are interested in the fate of an emergent Yukawa-Lorentz symmetry close to such a RG fixed point, since fermionic and bosonic velocities are generically different at the lattice (ultraviolet) scale.